protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://developers.google.com/protocol-buffers/docs/overview)).

-**protobuf.js** is a pure JavaScript implementation for node and the browser with zero dependencies.
+**protobuf.js** is a pure JavaScript implementation for node and the browser.
 It efficiently encodes plain objects and custom classes and works out of the box with .proto files.

 **This is the development branch of protobuf.js 6.** Are you looking for the [current stable branch](https://github.com/dcodeIO/protobuf.js/tree/ProtoBuf5)?